jagkin/CarND-Behavioral-Cloning-P3/writeup_report.md

 My first step was to use a convolution neural network model similar to the network used by Nvidia's DriveAV team as discussed in the lesson.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model to include additional fully connected layers and add drop out layers after convolution layers and between connected layers.
+To combat the overfitting, I modified the model to include additional fully connected layers and added drop out layers (with 50% probability) after first 2 convolution layers and also after each fully connected layers before output layer.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.